godotengine/godot-docs/tutorials/editor/project_manager.rst

 To create a new project:

 1. Click the **Create** button on the top-left of the window.
-2. Give the project a name, choose an empty folder on your computer to save the files.
+2. Give the project a name, then open the file browser using the **Browse** button, and choose an empty folder on your computer to save the files.
 Alternatively, you can enable **Create Folder** option to automatically create a new sub-folder with the project name, following the directory naming convention set in the settings.
 An empty folder will show a green tick on the right.
 3. Select one of the rendering backends (this can also be changed later).
 4. Click the **Create & Edit** button to create the project folder and open it in the editor.